iarsystems/bx-github-ci/README.md

 >:warning: Popular choices for Windows that provide a __git client__ are [Git for Windows][g4w-url], [GitHub for Desktop][gh-gd-url] or even [Ubuntu WSL][wsl-url].
 In this tutorial, we are going to use the git from the command-line.

 ### The typical CI workflow
-The objective is to have automated builds for raising the project's overall quality matrics.
+The objective is to have automated builds for keeping track of which changes break the build before they are introduced into the __master__ branch.
+This practice can help raising the project's overall quality matrics.

 When a _developer_ pushes changes to the __origin__, __GitHub Actions__ come into play and triggers an action to notify the runner in the _build server_ about the new _push_.